oooutlk/trees/README.md

   }
   ```

-  The starting of tree operations are encoded as `-(` and `/(` which are humble enough to let the reader focusing on the data part.
+  The starting of tree operations are denoted by `-(` and `/(` which are humble enough to let the reader focusing on the data part.

 - use iterators if the tree travesal is a "driving wheel"( you can iterate over the tree on your own ).